List of Quiet Riot members: 2010 onwards

 Three years after DuBrow's death, Quiet Riot reformed with new vocalist Mark Huff joining Grossi, Wright and Banali.
 Huff was fired in January 2012, with former Montrose frontman Keith St. John taking his place for a string of shows in February.
 Scott Vokoun was later enlisted as Huff's permanent replacement in March.
 Vokoun remained in the group until the following November, when he was replaced by Love/Hate frontman Jizzy Pearl.
 Pearl contributed to the band's first studio album in eight years, 2014's Quiet Riot 10, before leaving in December 2016 to focus on his solo career, with Seann Nicols taking his place.
 Nicols remained for only a few months, however, before he was replaced by James Durbin in March 2017.
 Durbin later re-recorded Nichols's vocals for the album Road Rage.
 In 2019, Durbin left to focus on his solo career, with Pearl returning to the band.
 On August 20, 2020, Banali died from pancreatic cancer, at the age of 68.
 He was eventually replaced by Danzig and former Type O Negative drummer Johnny Kelly.
 Nearly a year after Banali's death, Quiet Riot announced that bassist Rudy Sarzo was rejoining the band after an eighteen-year hiatus, once again replacing Chuck Wright.

+In July 2026, Quiet Riot announced Pearl would be leaving the band and opened vocalist auditions to the public.
+They later announced his replacement as 23-year-old John Torra, who had received significant attention on social media for his audition videos.